-Using the difference quotient and h = 0, find the equation of the

-- A) velocity function, and - B) acceleration function, algebraically.
+Using the difference quotient and h = 0, find the equation of the A) velocity function, and B) acceleration function, algebraically.

 2. Using the slope function and the table on your calculator, find the equation of the velocity function.
 Sketch the graphs of both functions below.
+State the domain.